 Child Trust Fund Reconciliation Status

-The report below shows the current state of reconciliation of Child Trust Fund (CTF) records at 8th June, following The Share Foundation taking responsibility for the CTF scheme from the Official Solicitor in October 2017.
-As yet a total 7,789 accounts (9th March: 3,423) are fully reconciled, thereby linking local authority entitlement records to accounts held at specific CTF providers: we estimate that this is 49% (9th March: <25%) of the total expected.
+The report below shows the current state of reconciliation of Child Trust Fund (CTF) records (with a responsible adult) at 10 September 2019, following The Share Foundation taking responsibility for this part of the CTF scheme from the Official Solicitor in October 2017.
+As yet a total 16,205 accounts (9th March 2018: 3,423) are fully reconciled, thereby linking local authority entitlement records to accounts held at specific CTF providers: we estimate that this is 81% (9th March 2018: <25%) of the total expected.

 3. Where we cannot locate a match with the CTF provider information transferred to The Share Foundation from the Official Solicitor, we submit entitlement records for those with no registered contact to HM Revenue & Customs to obtain this information.
-Thus far, for the local authorities who have provided their information as per (2) above, these amount to 8,240 CTF provider enquiries (9th March: 6,517) over the past seven months.
-We are now receiving a structured release of account provider information from HM Revenue & Customs, and using this information we have had responses for 4,842 accounts (9th March: nil).
+Thus far, for the local authorities who have provided their information as per (2) above, these amount to over 16,000 CTF provider enquiries (9th March 2018: 6,517) over the past 2 years.
+We are now receiving a structured release of account provider information from HM Revenue & Customs, and using this information we have had responses for 14,813 accounts (9th March 2018: nil).

-The extent of unreconciled records is of considerable concern, and indicates that little has been done to align information since the CTF accounts were first issued.
-We are therefore very grateful to HMRC and the local authorities for their help in reconciling these accounts, aware that the oldest Child Trust Fund recipients reach 16 in September 2018, and that we are unable to provide the benefits of our Stepladder of Achievement programme for unreconciled beneficiaries.
+The extent of unreconciled records is of considerable concern, and indicates that little has been done until 2018 to align information since the CTF accounts were first issued.
+We are therefore very grateful to HMRC and the local authorities for their help in reconciling these accounts, aware that the oldest Child Trust Fund recipients reached 17 in September 2019, and that we are unable to provide the benefits of our Stepladder of Achievement programme for unreconciled beneficiaries.